-- Experienced In-House Periodontist Places Implants
+- Experienced In-House Periodontist Surgically Places Implants

 Benefits of Dental Implants

-Furthermore, because they are anchored within the jawbone, implants make chewing your favorite foods feel natural regardless of the type of food.
+Furthermore, because they are anchored within the jawbone, dental implants make chewing your favorite foods feel natural regardless of the type of food.
 Steaks, apples, nuts, corn on the cob, you name it – you’ll be able to enjoy it because your biting force will be restored to the fullest.
 And, unlike dental bridges, we don’t have to modify existing tooth structure to support an implant because the titanium post is strong enough to hold any type of restoration.

 Dental implants aren’t exclusively for those missing single teeth.
 Thanks to their versatility, you can replace multiple consecutive teeth and even all the teeth in your arch using dental implants.
 Here’s how we get it done:

-Missing Single Tooth
+Missing One Tooth

 Replacing a single tooth requires one titanium implant placed inside of the jawbone, which is given a few months to heal.
-Once the mouth is ready, we place an abutment (connector) on top of the implant so the restoration has a stable foundation.
+Once the mouth is ready, we place an abutment (connector) on top of the implant, so the restoration has a stable foundation.
 Finally, the porcelain crown is attached, and your smile is fully restored.